gusztavvargadr/packer/README.md

 This repository contains [Packer] templates for the following scenarios:

-- Core [operating systems] for generic experiments with Windows 10, Windows Server 2016 and Docker.
+- Core [operating systems] for generic experiments with Windows and Docker.
-- [.NET development] using Visual Studio 2017.
+- [.NET development] using Visual Studio.
-- [.NET hosting] using IIS and SQL Server 2017.
+- [.NET hosting] using SQL Server and IIS.

 The virtual machine images and [Vagrant] boxes are built for [VirtualBox], [Hyper-V] - supporting [nested virtualization] - and [AWS], and are provisioned using [Chef].